What are amino acids?

 - OCD (obsessive-compulsive disorder)

-- Sjögren's disease (eye complaints)
+- Sjögren's disease (eye problems)

 - Sickle cell disease